cartesi/docs/cartesi-rollups/tutorials/calculator.md

 sunodo create calculator --template python
 ```

-This creates a `calculator/` directory with essential files for your development in Python.
+This creates a `calculator/` directory with essential files for your Python development.

 - `Dockerfile`: Contains configurations to boot a complete Cartesi machine.